daskol/typst-templates/tmlr/README.md

   uploaded to arXiv).
 - `review`: Hypertext link to review on OpenReview.
 - `pubdate`: Date of publication (used only month and date).
+- `aux`: Dictionary for adjusting show rules.
+For example, it overrides font config (FC).

 The template will initialize your package with a sample call to the `tmlr` function in a show rule.
 If you want to change an existing project to use this